Follow TV Tropes

 Shinji: "Nothing! [...]
 I didn't see you playing with your dolls!"

-• You Wouldn't Shoot Me: When Asuka is threatening Chiron to tell her where Prof. Hamilton is, he laughs and says that she, as Supergirl, wouldn't torture him.
+• You Wouldn't Shoot Me: When Asuka is threatening Chiron into telling her where Prof. Hamilton is, he laughs and says that she, as Supergirl, wouldn't torture him.
 Misato, who not only is a steadfast and determined soldier but despises Chiron, tells him that SHE is more than happy to torture him and even playfully asks him not to talk TOO soon.
 He immediately cracks under these threats.

 Asuka:"You know, I tried to live my whole life being the best at everything and never showing weakness to anybody, [...]
 I thought nobody would ever give a damn about me if I wasn't always top dog."